 Is your token a security?

 This article continues to cover ICOs and should be read after the article ICOs vs IPOs, published last month.
 In March, we tried to explain what ICOs are, by comparing them with IPOs, an established way of raising finance.
 Now, we try to explain what tokens are (or may be), by looking at their economic function and purpose.

 Switzerland is taking a leading role in the cryptocurrency and blockchain revolution.
 According to FINMA, the Swiss financial regulator, there is no generally recognised terminology for the classification of tokens, either in Switzerland or internationally.

-FINMA categorised tokens in the following three types:
+FINMA categorised tokens into the following three types:

 - Payment tokens are synonymous with cryptocurrencies and have no further functions or links to other development projects.
 Tokens may in some cases only develop the necessary functionality and become accepted as a means of payment over a period of time